DigitalCloud/sms/README.md

     }
 }
 ```
-alternatively you can add `getMobile` method inside your notification class, so the mobile number will be taken from the `getMobile` not from `routeNotificationForSms`.
+alternatively you can add `getMobile` function inside your notification class, so the mobile number will be taken from the `getMobile` not from `routeNotificationForSms`.

-* in your notification class include the SMS channel in via function,
+* In your notification class include the SMS channel in the via function,
 also `toSMS` function.

-* you can add `getShouldThrow` method into your notification class to
+* You can add `getShouldThrow` function into your notification class to
  allow channel to throw an instance of `ProviderException` if the provider request has been failed.

 ```php